CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Box structures for high-level operations need to be mapped to low-level gates
 ..
 Unwraps `CircuitBox`es, decomposes others into known, efficient patterns

 The numerous Box structures in ``pytket`` provide practical abstractions for high-level operations to assist in :py:class:`~pytket.circuit.Circuit` construction, but need to be mapped to low-level gates before we can run the :py:class:`~pytket.circuit.Circuit`.
-The :py:class:`DecomposeBoxes` pass will unwrap any :py:class:`~pytket.circuit.CircBox`, substituting it for the corresponding :py:class:`~pytket.circuit.Circuit`, and decompose others like the :py:class:`~pytket.circuit.Unitary1qBox` and :py:class:`~pytket.circuit.PauliExpBox` into efficient templated patterns of gates.
+The :py:class:`~pytket.passes.DecomposeBoxes` pass will unwrap any :py:class:`~pytket.circuit.CircBox`, substituting it for the corresponding :py:class:`~pytket.circuit.Circuit`, and decompose others like the :py:class:`~pytket.circuit.Unitary1qBox` and :py:class:`~pytket.circuit.PauliExpBox` into efficient templated patterns of gates.

 .. jupyter-execute::